akkadian Global Directory Helps Dentons Unify Workforce

 For example, someone at a New York City legacy MLA office was unable to easily search a company phone directory for a contact at one of the legacy Dentons offices.

-While at 2016’s Enterprise Connect, Dentons learned about Akkadian Labs’ akkadian Global Directory software solution.
+While at a Unified Communications industry event, Dentons learned about Akkadian Labs’ software solution.
 After researching akkadian Global Directory and a second solution, Dentons was swayed by Akkadian Labs’ responsiveness.

 “Akkadian Labs responded immediately and the competitor did not,” said Nevins.